felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 ### Finding ref codes

-You can find ref codes in your iKentoo back-office:
+To find ref codes in the iKentoo back-office:

 - Open the **Items** page from the **Configuration** Menu.
 - The ref codes to copy are in the **Code** column: